 - Up to \$54,999 (ex GST) - Minor Campaigns: \$55,000 to \$199,999 (ex GST) - Major campaigns: \$200,000 (ex GST) or above - For communications with an allocated budget of up to \$54,999 (ex GST), GCAC delegates authority to Department Chief Executives (or equivalent).
-You will be required to obtain your Chief Executive (or equivalent) approval, according to your departmental procedures. - For Minor Campaigns, approval by the Chair of GCAC through the Communications Approval Portal (CAP) is mandatory, following approval by department Chief Executives (or equivalent) and the responsible Minister. - For Major Campaigns, formal GCAC approval is mandatory.
-GCAC meetings occur fortnightly and submissions are facilitated through the CAP. - For Functional Advertising Exemptions, GCAC delegates authority to Chief Executives (or equivalent). - The Chair of GCAC is responsible for approving Branding Exemption requests via the CAP, following Chief Executive (or equivalent) approval.
+You will be required to obtain your Chief Executive (or equivalent) approval, according to your departmental procedures. - For Minor Campaigns, approval by the Chair of GCAC through Launchpad is mandatory, following approval by department Chief Executives (or equivalent) and the responsible Minister. - For Major Campaigns, formal GCAC approval is mandatory.
+GCAC meetings occur fortnightly and submissions are facilitated through the Launchpad. - For Functional Advertising Exemptions, GCAC delegates authority to Chief Executives (or equivalent). - The Chair of GCAC is responsible for approving Branding Exemption requests on Launchpad, following Chief Executive (or equivalent) approval.